Olympics endorsed Inspiring Posters project

 What will the project actually do?

-Inspiring Posters Project will work collaboratively with 100 young people in the East End of London to deliver a programme of 8 workshops.
-Each workshop will take place over a weekend at the School or College.
-Each workshop will inspire a set of images for innovative online and real time posters depicting the youth culture and the values of 2012 in the East End of London.
+Inspiring Posters Project has worked collaboratively with 100 young people in the East End of London to deliver a programme of 8 workshops.
+Each workshop took place at the School or College.
+Each workshop inspired a set of images for innovative online and real time posters depicting the youth culture and the values of 2012 in the East End of London.

-The Arts Dyslexia Trust and AchieveAbility have provided the artists and the AchieveAbility Network has linked up with the Schools, Colleges within some of the most disadvantaged boroughs of East London : Waltham Forest, Newham, Hackney, Barking and Ilford.
-AchieveAbility has worked with these boroughs through the AimHigher London East Thames Gateway partnership.
+The Arts Dyslexia Trust and AchieveAbility provided the artists and the AchieveAbility Network linked up with the Schools, Colleges within some of the most disadvantaged boroughs of East London : Waltham Forest, Newham, Hackney, Barking and Ilford.
+AchieveAbility had worked with these boroughs through the AimHigher London East Thames Gateway partnership.

 inspire-mark-logo-r-version.jpg